 Donald Warne, MD, MPH

 Donald Warne, MD, MPH, a member of the Oglala Lakota tribe from Pine Ridge, SD, is a distinguished public health expert and advocate for Indigenous health.
-As the co-director of the Center for Indigenous Health, a tenured full professor and provost fellow at the Bloomberg School of Public Health at Johns Hopkins University, Warne brings extensive knowledge in addressing health disparities affecting Indigenous communities.
+He is the co-director of the Center for Indigenous Health and a tenured full professor and provost fellow at the Bloomberg School of Public Health at Johns Hopkins University.